-Mark E. Scott been our Chief Financial Officer, Secretary and Treasurer since May 2010.
+Mark E. Scott has been our Chief Financial Officer, Secretary and Treasurer since May 2010.
 Mr. Scott has significant financial, capital market and relations experience in public microcap companies.
 He currently serves as Consulting Chief Financial Officer of GrowLife, Inc., a publicly traded cultivation services provider, since July 2014.
-Mr. Scott also served as a member of the Board of Directors and Secretary and Chairman of the Audit Committee of GrowLife from June 2014 to October 2015.
+Mr. Scott served as the Chairman of its Audit Committee and a Director of GrowLife from June 2014 until October 2015.
+Mr. Scott also provides consulting services to other entities from time to time.

 Mr. Scott was Chief Financial Officer of U.S. Rare Earths, Inc., a consulting position he held from December 2011 to April 2014, and Chief Financial Officer of Sonora Resources Corporation, a consulting position he held from June 2011 to August 2014.
 Mr. Scott was Chief Financial Officer, Secretary and Treasurer of WestMountain Gold from February 2011 to December 2013 and was a consultant to that company from December 2010 to February 2011.
-Mr. Scott previously served as Chief Financial Officer and Secretary of IA Global, Inc. from October 2003 to June 2011.
-Previously, he held executive financial positions with Digital Lightwave; Network Access Solutions; and Teltronics, Inc. He has also held senior financial positions at Protel, Inc., Crystals International, Inc., Ranks Hovis McDougall, LLP and Brittania Sportswear, and worked at Arthur Andersen.
+Mr. Scott previously served as Chief Financial Officer and Secretary of IA Global, Inc. (NASDAQ: IAQ) from October 2003 to June 2011.
+Previously, he held executive financial positions with Digital Lightwave (NASDAQ: DIGL); Network Access Solutions; and Teltronics, Inc. He has also held senior financial positions at Protel, Inc., Crystals International, Inc., Ranks Hovis McDougall, LLP and Brittania Sportswear, and worked at Arthur Andersen.
 Mr. Scott is also a certified public accountant and received a Bachelor of Arts in Accounting from the University of Washington.